jeremehancock/Dev-Dashboard/README.md

 If you want to add more projects after intial setup you can either add repos to the `setup/build.conf` file and re-run `bash build.sh` or manually clone repos into the `localhost/www/html/` directory and they should show up in your dashboard.

+The `Labs` section of the dashboard is there for tinkering with GitHub repos and other projects.
+So you can clone a GitHub repo manually into `localhost/www/html` to test out some code.
+This section is not meant to be persistent but more of a sandbox.

 # Pi Zero Setup:

 <img src="https://raw.githubusercontent.com/mhancoc7/Dev-Dashboard/master/assets/pizero-dashboard.png"/>